 Flea shampoos often have harsh chemicals that can irritate your pet’s skin and trigger a reaction.
 Even those with safer, natural essential oils only kill the fleas that are on your pet.
 Because your house and yard still have the pests, your dog will quickly get reinfected, so it’s important to have another effective means of flea control like monthly chewables or spot-on treatments prescribed by your vet.

 That said, this is a good way to rid your pup of resident fleas.
 It doesn’t have parabens, dyes, or soap, and it’s gentle so it won’t wash away topical flea and tick treatments.
 It has vitamin E, lanolin, and other moisturizers to help soothe irritated skin.
-Instead of added fragrance, the scent comes from cinnamon, clove, cedar wood, peppermint, and rosemary oils.
+Instead of added fragrance, the scent comes from cinnamon, clove, cedar, peppermint, and rosemary oils.

 Best for Puppies: Pure and Natural Pet Fragrance Free Hypoallergenic Organic Shampoo